 Michigan State University Extension offered its first Master Gardener Program in 1978.
 Since this time, well over 40,000 residents from 80 Michigan counties have been involved in the MSU Extension Master Gardener Program.
 In 2018, 3,507 Extension Master Gardener volunteers provided over 157,430 volunteer hours and reported an additional 616,306 contacts with Michigan citizens.
 Through their volunteer outreach, EMGs shared science-based, environmentally-sound gardening knowledge and engaged citizens and empowered communities in the following areas:

-- environmentally responsible gardening practices (examples: educating others on protecting and preserving water quality, invasive species, environmentally-friendly pest management strategies and native plants)
+- environmentally responsible gardening practices (examples: educating others on pollinators and native plants, invasive species, environmentally-friendly pest management strategies, and protecting and preserving water resources)

 - improving food security (examples: teaching citizens how to grow their own food and providing technical assistance and mentorship for community food gardens and giving gardens)

-- improving community (examples: providing gardening classes for citizens with specials needs, senior centers, assisting local beautification boards)
+- improving community and quality of life (examples: providing gardening classes for citizens with specials needs, senior centers, assisting local beautification boards)